Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 Van Jones is a hardcore Israel supporter, just like Tom Friedman, just like Bill Maher.

-Someone who's as supportive of Israel as that conservative who also wears that yellow ribbon on his on his lapel every day, Scott Jennings.
+And that's the CNN's left-wing presence on these panels, someone who's as supportive of Israel as that conservative who also wears that yellow ribbon on his lapel every day, Scott Jennings.

-So, although Van Jones is a repulsive and vapid fraud, a sociopath, it also does give some insight into how our media works and into broader event as well, as does our last segment.
+So although Van Jones is a repulsive and vapid fraud, a sociopath, it also does give some insight into how our media works and into broader event as well, as does our last segment.

 Like, look, we have one of yours here too.